tommilligan/musings/src/linux/dell_xps_15_9500_ath11k.md

 # Dell XPS 15 9500 - Making Wi-Fi and Bluetooth Work

-This guide covers getting working wifi and bluetooth connectivity on the Dell XPS 15 9500.
+This guide covers getting working wifi and bluetooth connectivity on the Dell XPS 15 9500, which is currently [unsupported in Linux](https://forums.linuxmint.com/viewtopic.php?t=329585).

 To clarify some potentially confusing terminology further on: